microsoft/BotFramework-WebChat/samples/full-bundle/README.md

 ...
 ```

-Next, the code to render Web Chat must be added to the html.
+Next, the code to render Web Chat must be added to the body.
 Note that MockBot uses **tokens** rather than the **Direct Line secret**.
 > It is **never recommended** to put the Direct Line secret in the browser or client app.
 To learn more about secrets and tokens for Direct Line, visit [this tutorial on authentication](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-authentication).

 ```diff